 F. Brief explanation of why a SWIM project was/was not chosen as mitigation, in whole or in part, including a discussion of cost, if the anticipated impacts are located within a SWIM water body: This Balm Boyette project has been proposed for restoration and enhancement by Hillsborough County and the SWIM program for several years but could not proceed due to insufficient funding sources.
-However, money has now (2015) been designated by FDEP and transferred to the District's SWIM program to complete the work.
-90% design drawings were paid for with FDOT Program funds and a percentage of the mitigation achieved proportional to the amount of FDOT funds spent compared to the total project funds spent will be designated for use by FDOT projects.
+However, money has now been designated by FDEP and transferred to the District's SWIM program to complete the work.
+The 90% design drawings were paid for with FDOT Program funds and a percentage of the mitigation achieved proportional to the amount of FDOT funds spent compared to the total project funds spent will be designated for use by FDOT projects.

 • Planning: 2005-2016

-٠ Design: 2009-2011, 2016
+• Design: 2009-2011, 2016

-٠ Construction 2016-2017
+• Construction: 2017-2018

+• Monitoring: No monitoring yet

+• Maintenance 2018-2023